zeek/zeek/scripts/base/init-bare.zeek.rst

    If we've seen this much data without any of it being acked, we give up on that connection to avoid memory exhaustion due to buffering all that stuff.
 If set to zero, then we don't ever give up.
-Ideally, Bro would track the current window on a connection and use it to infer that data has in fact gone too far, but for now we just make this quite beefy.
+Ideally, Zeek would track the current window on a connection and use it to infer that data has in fact gone too far, but for now we just make this quite beefy.